-• Rehabilitation & Reconstruction of Single-Family Homes

-Proposed single-family reconstruction will not expand the original existing footprint of the existing structure.
-Should lot restrictions apply and if the footprint must be expanded, the footprint will not be increased in a floodplain or a wetland.
+- Rehabilitation & Reconstruction of Single-Family Homes of The reconstruction work will not expand the original footprint of the structure if possible.
+If lot restrictions apply and the footprint must be expanded, the footprint will not be increased in a floodplain or a wetland. - Replacement of Damaged Manufactured Housing Units (MHU) Deemed Unrepairable Through a Feasibility Review o The replacement of damaged MHUs will be replaced on the original site.